 Centuries ago the Central Thai people lived north of Yangtzekiang in China.
 Relentless pressure by the Chinese gradually forced them southward.
 They conquered many peoples and cultures as they sought a new homeland, and by the 10th century they had settled in Central Thailand.
 A bloodless revolution in 1932, led by Westernized intellectuals, instituted a democratic constitutional monarchy.
 However, the country has suffered numerous governmental upheavals since then.
 Today, Buddhism is the central and unifying force in Thai society and even maintains social control.
 The Central Thai speak Thai, the official language of Thailand.

 The Central Thai are unusually polite, respectful, and hospitable people.
 Age is highly respected in Central Thai society.
 Type of occupation, wealth, and place and type of residence follow age in terms of respect and rank.
-The Central Thai are distinguished by a near absence of labor division by gender, which helps them fit in when living in places like France where there is much gender equality.

 Most Thai people live in urban centers like Paris.